 num_submeshes_minus1 indicates the number of submeshes contained in this item.
 The value of num_submeshes_minus1 shall be in range from 0 to 63, inclusive.

 submesh_id is the identifier for the submesh present in this item.
-The value of submesh_id is equal to the value of the corresponding bmsi_submesh_id syntax element in bmesh_submesh_information() as defined in ISO/IEC 23090-29:Annex H. The value of submesh_id ranges from 0 to 224 -1, inclusive.
+The value of submesh_id is equal to the value of the corresponding bmsi_submesh_id syntax element in bmesh_submesh_information() as defined in ISO/IEC 23090-29, Annex H. The value of submesh_id ranges from 0 to 224 -1, inclusive.

 Instanced rendering item property